Stichting-CROW/dashboarddeelmobiliteit-datakwaliteit/provider/HTM.md

 | Updated    | Description
 | ----       | ---
 | 2022-03-24 | We tested credentials, /vehicles doesn't seems to work. /trips returns an error stating 'Your request is with missing details.
 Try again', we reviewed the MDS documentation and don't know what is missing.
-Contacted Joyride again about this change.
+Contacted Joyride again about this problem.
 | 2022-03-21 | Joyride sends credentials.
 | 2022-03-18 | HTM gives permission and we ask Joyride if they provide /vehicles endpoint.
 | 2022-03-17 | We got reply per email: HTM needs to give permission to share MDS URL + token.